INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Evaluation and Results

-We now summarize a snapshot of v1 results for FullObs/CI/EC.
-All metrics use denominator=\emph{all} instances (missing outputs count as incorrect) unless otherwise noted.
-These numbers are intended as a stable picture of v1 behavior; they may shift modestly as remaining runs complete.
-All models were evaluated with the same prompt template and standardized decoding limits; see Appendix A.12 for exact model identifiers and decoding parameters.
+\paragraph{Metrics and reporting protocol.} We report all headline metrics with denominator equal to all instances.
+For prompted models, missing or unparsable outputs count as incorrect; coverage is the fraction of instances for which a parseable formula is returned.
+FullObs and CI report task success under their exact-match or contrastive semantics, while EC reports existential-completion validity.
+We also report budgeted success, Acc@gold+\(\Delta\), which requires both task success and \(\mathrm{AST}(\hat\varphi)\le \mathrm{AST}(\varphi^\star)+\Delta\), and bloat rate, the fraction of successful formulas with \(\mathrm{AST}(\hat\varphi)>\mathrm{AST}(\varphi^\star)+25\).
+Prompted models in Table~\ref{tab:summary_across_tasks} use the same prompt template and standardized decoding limits; model identifiers and decoding settings appear in Appendix~\ref{sec:appendix_model_settings}.
+Symbolic baselines in Table~\ref{tab:symbolic-baselines} are bounded searches under the same exact task semantics, with timeout/no-solution counted as incorrect.

-\textbf{Parsimony and generalization.} Across tasks, \emph{budgeted} success (Acc@gold$+25$) and \emph{unbounded} success can diverge substantially, especially in FullObs and EC (\cref{tab:summary_across_tasks}; \cref{fig:fo_budget_curve,fig:ec_budget_curve}).
-To test whether formula bloat merely reflects harmless syntactic redundancy or instead indicates overfitting, we evaluate \emph{held-out} worlds labeled by the planted gold concept.
-The resulting generalization curves (\cref{tab:fo_generalization,tab:ci_generalization}; \cref{fig:fo_gen_bins}) show that low-bloat solutions generalize dramatically better than high-bloat solutions, supporting the use of gold-relative budgets as a proxy for conceptual abstraction rather than case-by-case patching.
+\paragraph{Across-task summary.} Table~\ref{tab:summary_across_tasks} summarizes prompted-model performance across FullObs, CI, and EC.
+Across tasks, unbounded and budgeted success can diverge substantially, especially in FullObs and EC.
+To test whether formula bloat reflects harmless syntactic redundancy or overfitting, we evaluate held-out worlds labeled by the planted gold concept.
+The resulting generalization curves (Tables~\ref{tab:fo_generalization} and \ref{tab:ci_generalization}; Figure~\ref{fig:fo_gen_bins}) show that compact, low-bloat formulas generalize much better than high-bloat formulas, supporting gold-relative budgets as a proxy for conceptual abstraction rather than case-by-case patching.

+\paragraph{Symbolic calibration.} Table~\ref{tab:symbolic-baselines} calibrates \textsc{INDUCTION} beyond prompted language models.
+The unified SMT baseline is strong on CI and EC, but substantially weaker on FullObs; a more engineered FullObs-specific Z3 portfolio closes much of that gap.
+Thus the benchmark is not solved by a single generic symbolic baseline.
+These rows are bounded searches under a fixed compute budget, not upper bounds on symbolic performance.

+No single prompted model dominates all three induction tasks.
+Grok4 is strongest on FullObs when scored over all problems (50.7\% Acc all, 46.7\% Acc@gold+25) with 89.3\% coverage, Gemini 3.5 Flash has the best budgeted CI performance (78.0\% Acc@gold+25), GPT-5.4 clearly leads EC (93.5\% validity, 64.0\% Acc@gold+25), and GPT-5.2 retains the best raw CI accuracy (82.5\%).
+Relative to GPT-5.2, GPT-5.4 improves budgeted performance while reducing bloat in both FullObs and CI, making the version-to-version gain one of better parsimony rather than higher unbounded accuracy alone.